ttu/ttu.github.io/_posts/2024-12-10-ai-tools-cursor-copilot-examples.md

 Good communication: "Application crashed on startup.
 This error was in console: [pasted error]"
 ```

 A good mindset is to treat LLMs like eager junior developers who want to jump to solutions and write code without asking questions.
-Providing a good process guideline can help get better results.
+Providing a good prompt template can help get better results.
 This can also help developers form better requests for LLMs.

 ```
-Please follow this process before writing any code:
+Please follow this template when writing code:

 - Role Definition: You are an AI programming assistant.
 Your role is to provide concise, context-aware solutions for coding tasks.
 Act as a thoughtful collaborator, focusing on clarity, problem-solving, and aligning with best practices.
 - Restate Requirements: Restate my requirements to ensure alignment and confirm your understanding.